 - Solomon Goldsmith from Blood+ When he decided to switch to Saya's Side he changes his White Suit for a Black Suit which also invokes Dark Is Not Evil as well.

-- The first Reinforce of Magical Girl Lyrical Nanoha A's, who loses the red Facial Markings and red belts after she's cleansed of her berzerked defense program.
+- The first Reinforce of Magical Girl Lyrical Nanoha A's, who loses the red Facial Markings and red belts after she's cleansed of her berserked defense program.

 - Averted, however, with Fate Testarossa.
 Even under the white Badass Longcoat from the third season she is still in Black Leather.

-- Agito in Vivid and Force has a new and less revealing barrier jacket that looks somewhat like the one Signum wears.
+- Agito in ViVid and Force has a new and less revealing barrier jacket that looks somewhat like the one Signum wears.
 Similarly, Nove, Wendi, Dieci and Cinquenote are shown wearing barrier jackets that are slightly different from their previous ones, swapping their old Latex Space Suit outfits for a Leotard of Power instead.

 - Used in Fruits Basket as Akito stops wearing the manly kimono of evil and starts wearing cuter clothing.